pujaltedavid/guide-bot/readme.md

 ##### **get_directions(graph, source_location, destination_location)**

-This function computes the shortest route from location to destiny on the graph, where location and destiny are tuples of coordinates (lat,lon) inside the bounds of the graph.
+Compute the shortest route from source to destiny on the graph, where location and destiny are tuples of (lat,lon) coordinates.
+Source and destiny have to be inside the bounds of the graph.
 ```python
 source = (41.40674136015038, 2.1738860390977446)
 destination = (41.4034789, 2.1744103330097055)